GroopABS/Whitepaper/README.md

 ## Abstract

-- Digital financing of tangible assets.
+- Crypto-financing with physical assets.
 - Using the decentralization and unaltered feature of block chain, to anchored the real assets in the block chain system.
 - Issuance of Asset Certificates (Token), provides an open and transparent platform to manage and trade asset certificates (Token).
 - Improved Ethereum through Asset-Backed Security